Miljenko Jergović: Personal life

 Born in Sarajevo in 1966, Jergović spent half of his life in his hometown.
 He also spent the first year of the Bosnian War, more precisely the Siege of Sarajevo there, before moving to Zagreb in 1993.

 Jergović has been known as an avid supporter of Sarajevo football club FK Željezničar, whose fan he has been since he was a kid, having a membership card of the club as well, renewing it in July 2019.

 Awards

 In 2012, he received the Angelus Central European Literature Award for his book Srda pjeva, u sumrak, na Duhove ("Srda Sings at Dusk On Pentecost") and in 2018 he won the Georg Dehio Book Prize.
-In 2024 he received the Vilenica Prize.
+In 2024 he received the Vilenica Prize, and for 2026 he is awarded the Leipzig Book Award for European Understanding for his book Trojica za Kartal.
+Sarajevski Marlboro remastered.

+In 2023, his work Kin won the Best Prose Translation into English prize by AATSEEL with translator Russell Scott Valentino.